ts-essentials/ts-essentials/CONTRIBUTING.md

 All contributions to `ts-essentials` are welcomed.

 Do you have idea for a new type?
-Please, first submit github issue (or send me PM) and describe your proposal.
+Please, first submit a GitHub issue (or send me PM) and describe your proposal.

+## Conventions

+To follow ts-essentials conventions, please check [CONVENTIONS.md](./CONVENTIONS.md).
+Anything missing or something is unclear?
+Don't hesitate to suggest it in a GitHub issue and please don't forget to add the `convention` label.

 ## Adding new types